dark-side/sports-hub/products/sport_news_portal/web_application_features/log_in_and_sign_up/README.md

-# Log In and Sign Up to the portal
+# Log in and sign up to the portal

 - [Description](#description)
 - [Check list](#check-list)